ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 If a QueryResponse message is received, the TAM verifies the presence of any parameters required based on the data-items-requested in the QueryRequest, and also validates that the nonce in any SUIT Report matches the token sent in the QueryRequest message if a token was present.
-If these requirements are not met, the TAM drops the message.
+If these requirements are not met, the TAM drops the message and sends an Update message containing an appropriate err-code and err-msg.
 It may also do additional implementation specific actions such as logging the results.
 If the requirements are met, processing continues as follows.